openstack/kayobe/doc/source/configuration.rst

     List of static IP routes.
 Each item should be a dict containing the items ``cidr`` and ``gateway``. ``cidr`` is the CIDR representation of the route's destination. ``gateway`` is the IP address of the next hop.
+``physical_network``
+    Name of the physical network on which this network exists.
+This aligns with the physical network concept in neutron.
 ``libvirt_network_name``
     A name to give to a Libvirt network representing this network on the seed hypervisor.